-‘Little Women LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos
+‘Little Women: LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos

 — Dick Addict (@MesterFroggie) April 11, 2017

 Or she might even end up on the cover of Maxim magazine, which is what Briana Renee says she really wants to happen.
-The pictures are pretty sexy and have sparked a lot of attention in the few hours that Little Women LA fans have been able to see them.
+The pictures are pretty sexy and have sparked a lot of attention in the few hours that Little Women: LA fans have been able to see them.

-Do you think Little Women LA star Briana Renee has what it takes to become a model and maybe even pose for the cover of Maxim magazine?
+Do you think Little Women: LA star Briana Renee has what it takes to become a model and maybe even pose for the cover of Maxim magazine?
 Sound off in the comments section below.

 Little Women: LA airs Tuesdays on Lifetime at 9/8c.